PDXostc/hello_tizen/README.txt

 	-- Applications

-	All applications make use of the "common" repository for artifacts common across every POC.
+	All applications make use of the "common-app" repository for artifacts common across every POC.

 	-- Extensions